camunda/camunda-docs-manual/content/user-guide/process-engine/history/custom-implementation.md

 ---

-# Provide a Custom History Backend
+# Provide a custom history backend

 In order to understand how to provide a custom history backend, it is useful to first look at a more detailed view of the history architecture: